bamarni/symfony-console-autocomplete/README.md

     composer global require bamarni/symfony-console-autocomplete

+Make sure that the [composer global bin directory is in your path](https://getcomposer.org/doc/03-cli.md#global).

 ## Quick setup (recommended)

 Add the following line at the end of your shell configuration file (`~/.bash_profile` or `~/.zshrc`) :